CITESmike2018/flask-namibia-app/README.md

 # flask-namibia-app
-Count animals at a waterhole
+AI Count animals at a waterhole